hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 Check out the [download](https://goteleport.com/download/) page for an up-to-date script link.

 Installation takes a few minutes and will need around 500 megabytes of storage, which can be a little too much if you don't have space to spare.
-But in my experience, with all the feature Teleport presents, it is well worth it.
+But in my experience, with all the features Teleport presents, it is well worth it.

 ## Configuring